A quick guide on In-game known issues and How to deal with them

 If you believe you found a new bug or issue that is neither addressed here nor in Niantic’s known issues page please feel free to share your findings by e-mail to email@example.com or through The Silph Arena Discord Server.

 Technical issues are grouped by topic.
 Each issue will be accompanied by a quick description of the problem and a small video to improve your detection skill.
 Moreover, game mechanics will be quickly explained when they can be confused with real issues.
+Additional information about game terms and mechanics can be found here.
 The whole picture is completed by an Official Arena Stance on whether a rematch is warranted.

 Each case must be contextualized and you, as a Tournament Official, must put your effort to figure out if the issue made an impact on the game outcome.
 This is not an easy task in many cases.
 But fret not, The Arena Team is always here to help!